Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

 To customize forms, the usual solution is to subclass them and to work with the subclass. `dolmen.forms.crud` proposes a new component to customize your forms.
-Defined by the `IFieldsCustomization` interface, it's an adapter that allows you to interact at the field level.
+Defined by the `IFieldsCustomization` interface, it's an adapter that can modify the fields collection.

 In a `IFieldsCustomization`, the customization happens at the __call__ level.
 The forms, while they update the objects fields, query a `IFieldsCustomization` adapter and call it, giving the fields as an argument.
+It must return the new fields collection.

 Let's implement an example::